The ghost character of the (4,5)-torus knot and its applications: Acknowledgements

-The authors would like to thank Yoshikazu Yamaguchi for useful comments on $\tau$-equivalent representations and ghost characters.
-The first author has been partially supported by JSPS KAKENHI for Young Scientists (B) Grant Number 26800046.
+The authors would like to thank Yoshikazu Yamaguchi for helpful comments on $\tau$-equivalent representations and ghost characters.
+The first author was partially supported during the early stages of this research by JSPS Research Fellowships for Young Scientists, JSPS KAKENHI for Young Scientists (Start-up), MEXT KAKENHI for Young Scientists (B) and JSPS KAKENHI for Young Scientists (B).
+The present work was partially supported by JSPS KAKENHI (C) Grant Number 20K03619.